hashicorp/aws-service-catalog-engine-for-tfc/README.md

 AWS Lambdas have a memory size constraint.
 This limitation can lead to issues when attempting to parse large provisioning artifacts, namely artifacts that are over 500 KB.

 ### Renaming Workspaces
-Workspaces created by the engine should not be renamed within TFC.
+Workspaces created by the engine should not be renamed within Terraform Cloud/Enteprise.
 When a provisioned product's workspace is renamed and then updated within AWS Service Catalog, a new workspace will be created for that provisioned product.
 To avoid conflicts, it is recommended that you do not rename workspaces created by the engine.

 ### Variable Sets
 Unlike variables, variable sets are not automatically purged.
 This may lead to an issue where a workspace's run will not apply properly because it contains an extraneous variable set. to resolve this, remove the variable set and update the provisioned product within AWS Service Catalog.